aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 // create a cdk8s chart and use `cdk8s.App` as the scope. const myChart = new MyChart(new cdk8s.App(), 'MyChart', { bucket });

-// add the cdk8s chart to the cluster cluster.addCdk8sChart('my-chart', myChart);
+// add the cdk8s chart as a custom chart to the cluster cluster.addCustomChart('my-chart', new ek8s.Cdk8sChart(myChart));
 ```

 ##### Custom CDK8s Constructs